andrii-maglovanyi/algoholic/src/Paradigms/Functional_Programming/Higher_Order_Functions/Function_Combinators/README.md

 Combinatory logic is a model by which logical statements can be described as a combination of a small number of primitive elements called combinators.
 Each combinator is like a function or lambda abstraction, but without any free variables.

-Combinatory logic forces you to use pointfree programming style to write useful programs.
+Combinatory logic forces you to use point-free programming style to write useful programs.

 A combinator is a an expression with no free variables.
 That is, it is either a constant, or a lambda expression which only refers to its bound variables.